Michelle Cosier: 2011/2012

 Cosier participated in the team's first training session for the season on 13 September 2011 at the Belconnen Basketball Centre.

 In October 2011, Cosier was not getting time on the court because she was suffering an injury.
 On 21 September 2011, she was diagnosed with osteitis pubis.
 By 6 January 2012, her four previous game stats averaged 6.3 points, 7.3 rebounds, eight assists per game.
 In December 2011, she was still injured and could not play in a game against the West Coast Waves that Canberra won, and in the December 2011 game they lost to the Adelaide Lightning.

 Waratah Basketball League

 In 2010, she played for the Canberra Nationals in the Waratah Basketball League.
 In the Grand Finals loss versus Bankstown Bruins, she scored 7 points.

 National team

 Cosier has played for the young and senior national teams, 34 and 17 caps respective for each.
 As a member of the young national team, she participated in the 2003 Young World Championships, where the team came in fifth.
+She did NOT represent Australia on an international level.